Grab an umbrella, take a walk in the rain with someone you love, and come back to cozy up with these Rustic Spanish Churros and Drinking Chocolate.

 Sugar for dusting/dipping, such as large grain cane sugar or granulated

-- Bring 3 cups water, 1 tsp salt, and olive oil to a boil, then add flour and mix with a wooden spoon.
-Once in a ball, dish out onto a clean counter or cutting board and knead with dish gloves on until dough is evenly mixed.
+- Bring 3 cups water, 1 tsp salt, and olive oil to a boil, then turn off heat, and add flour and mix with a wooden spoon.
+Once in a ball, dish out onto a clean counter or cutting board and knead with dish gloves on until dough is evenly mixed, it might take a few minutes.
 Place back into your pan, cover, and let rest 30 minutes.

 - Move dough to a stand mixer with a paddle attachment, or keep in the pot and using a potato masher, add about another ½- 1 cups water mixed with ½ tsp more salt, little by little.
 Mix/mash until like a thick cookie dough but soft enough to push through a piping bag.
 Immediately wash whatever your dough has touched so it doesn’t dry out!

 - Heat oil to 350-375 degrees F. Add dough to a ½-¾” star-tipped piping bag for even cooking.
-Carefully pipe churros into the hot oil, a few at a time without crowding, into long batons or into traditional loops.
+Carefully pipe churros into the hot oil, a few at a time without crowding, into long batons or into traditional loops, minding the side of the hot pan not to melt the bag and making sure not to get the tip into the oil.
 Use a paring knife to cut the dough if necessary.
 Fry until they are cooked all the way through, dark golden brown, like the color of toffee.
 Drain on paper towels or cooling rack.
 Let cool enough to handle, then dust or dip in sugar if desired.
 Serve with Chocolate a la Taza.
 Wash everything your dough has touched!

 Chocolate a la Taza (Spanish Drinking Chocolate)